dotnet/docs/docs/fsharp/language-reference/literals.md

 ---
 # Literals

-> [!NOTE]
-> The API reference links in this article will take you to MSDN (for now).

-This topic provides a table that shows how to specify the type of a literal in F#.
+This article provides a table that shows how to specify the type of a literal in F#.

 ## Literal Types